 Student current accounts are an essential accessory for anyone heading off to university.
 Even if you don’t think you’ll get a part-time job or student loan, you’ll need somewhere to hold your money, especially given the ease of contactless and the various budgeting options on offer, it’s easy to see why you’d want a student bank account if you don’t already have one.

 Not only can these accounts offer great deals on railway travel or other attractive bonuses, they usually come with low or even no overdraft charges.
-That means that if you end up spending a bit more than you have in your bank account, you won’t have to worry about fees and interest adding to your debt.
+That means that if you end up spending a bit more than you have in your bank account, you won’t have to worry interest adding to your debt.

 Read our new guide How to manage finances as a student for a full overview on student loans, tuition fees, budgeting and money-making ideas.